Jump to

 In the Standard model of particle physics, the Higgs mechanism gives the particles of matter a resistance to having their movement changed, the Higgs mechanism gives mass to the electron and the quark particles

-In this example of a simple universe, there is no mechanism that is a simple equivalent to the Higgs mechanism
+In this example of a simple universe, there is no mechanism that could be the Higgs mechanism

 Instead of the Higgs mechanism...